railduino/zeroconf-lookup/README.md

 # zeroconf-lookup

-Browser WebExtension for finding local web servers using Zeroconf (which is called Bonjour in the OSX / macOS world).
+Browser WebExtension for finding local web servers using Zeroconf (which is called Bonjour in the OS X / macOS world).

 Hint: this is still work-in-progress and growing fast.
 Please be patient if it does not immediately work out of the box.